-(Dated: October 24, 2022)
+(Dated: May 24, 2023)

 The coherent superposition of quantum states is an important resource for quantum information processing which distinguishes quantum dynamics and information from their classical counterparts.
-In this article we investigate the coherence requirements to communicate quantum information by using, as a test bed, a class of hybrid random circuits which show a phase transition in the quantum and classical channel capacities.
-The hybrid random circuits are generated by a quantum information game played between two opponents, Alice and Eve, who compete by applying random unitaries and measurements on a fixed number of qubits.
+In this article we determine the coherence requirements to communicate quantum information in a broad setting encompassing monitored quantum dynamics and quantum error correction codes.
+We determine these requirements by considering hybrid circuits that are generated by a quantum information game played between two opponents, Alice and Eve, who compete by applying unitaries and measurements on a fixed number of qubits.
 Alice applies unitaries in an attempt to maintain quantum channel capacity, while Eve applies measurements in an attempt to destroy it.
-By limiting the coherence generating or destroying operations available to each opponent, we can control who wins or looses the game and tune phase transitions in entanglement and quantum channel capacity.
-Such transitions allow us to identify the coherence requirements for quantum communication and, in particular, prove that the coherence in any local basis gives an upper bound for the quantum code distance of any stabilizer quantum error correction code.
-Such a bound provides a rigorous quantification of the coherence requirements for quantum error correction.
+By limiting the coherence generating or destroying operations available to each opponent, we determine Alice's coherence requirements.
+When Alice plays a random strategy aimed at mimicking generic monitored quantum dynamics, we discover a coherence-tuned phase transitions in entanglement and quantum channel capacity.
+We then derive a theorem giving the minimum coherence required by Alice in any successful strategy, and conclude by proving that coherence sets an upper bound on the code distance in any stabelizer quantum error correction codes.
+Such bounds provide a rigorous quantification of the coherence requirements for quantum communication and error correction.